CV

 Responsible AI practice

-Interested in responsible AI, clinical AI safety, model evaluation, and governance for tools deployed in high-stakes scientific and healthcare settings.
+Applies responsible AI practice to clinical AI safety, model evaluation, and governance for tools deployed in high-stakes scientific and healthcare settings.

 Selected projects